-Mental illness impacts millions of American each year.
+Mental illness impacts millions of Americans each year.
 According to the National Alliance on Mental Illness, approximately one in five adults (nearly 44 million) is currently living with depression, anxiety or another mental disorder, and one in 25 “experiences a serious mental illness in a given year that substantially interferes with or limits one or more major life activities.”

 If you don’t have a mental health issue yourself, there’s a very good chance that you are close to someone who is struggling with an illness that may impact everything from their mood to their sex drive, ability to focus and even how they relate to other people.